dcp2njit/dcp2-IT265-002/docs/Module-003-Dev-Log.md

 #### Goals for this Module
 - [x] Goal 1: Complete Case Study Discussion
-- [ ] Goal 2: Read more of the game arch and design book
+- [X] Goal 2: Read more of the game arch and design book
-- [x] Goal 3:

 #### Progress
 - **What I accomplished**:
   - Read some of the book - 2/11/25
-  - Brainstorm some games to rip into for the case study discussion
+  - Brainstorm some games for the case study discussion
+  - Completed Case Study Discussion 2/16/25

    <!--Your entry here or N/A if not applicable for this entry-->
 - **Challenges faced**: